un3481/exgooglenews/README.md

 [The official reference on what could be inserted](https://developers.google.com/custom-search/docs/xml_results)

 The biggest obstacle that you might have is to write the URL-escaping input.
-To ease this process, `helper: true` is turned on by default.
+To ease this process, `encode: true` is turned on by default.

-`helper` uses `URI.encode` to automatically convert the input.
+`:encode` uses `URI.encode/1` to automatically convert the input.

 For example: